-The amounts in the table above represent the portion of each NEO's bonus that was deferred under our bonus plan (including interest earned thereon).
-Deferred amounts are paid annually over two years, conditioned on the executive's continued employment with the Company on the payment date, in equal 50% installments beginning in the second year following the year in which the bonus was earned.
-The deferred portion of the bonus earns interest at the Prime interest rate in effect at January 1st of each year in which such amount is deferred, and interest earned is paid at the time of the respective payments of the deferred amounts.
+The amounts in the table above represent the portion of each NEO's bo nus that was deferred under our bonus plan (including interest earned thereon).
+Deferred amounts with respect to the bonus for 2013 will be paid in the first quarter of 2015, together with accrued interest on the unpaid balances at the prime rate in effect on January 1s of the then-current year, conditioned on the executive's continued employment with the Company on the payment date.
+The deferred portion of the bonus earns interest at the Prime interest rate in effect at January 1s of each year in which such amount is deferred, and interest earned is paid at the time of the respective payments of the deferred amounts.